-Describe the historical development of the environmental movement.
+- Describe the historical development of the environmental movement.

-Determine the implications of growing human population.
+- Determine the implications of the changing human population.

-Identify the implications of the concept of a carrying capacity.
+- Explain the concept of carrying capacity.

 Ecosystem Structure, Function, and Change

-Describe structural and functional dynamics of ecosystems.
+- Describe the structure and function of ecosystems.

-Natural Resource and Energy
+Natural Resources and Energy